Entries from November 2005 ↓

 Several months ago, the SF Chronicle ran an article about the Tele-Care program on the occasion of a great luncheon: East Bay: Lunch brings Tele-Care volunteers and clients face to face.

 I like reading the New York Times on a more or less daily basis.
 Although its columnists (such as Tom Friedman, Nicholas Kristoff, and Paul Krugman) are no longer available for free, I remain an avid reader.
-There’s hardly a day in which I can’t find a piece that is either useful or interesting or both.
-Here are some recent pieces that I’ve enjoyed: Hmmm….there’s a real estate theme in this list, isn’t there?
+There's hardly a day in which I can't find a piece that is either useful or interesting or both.
+Here are some recent pieces that I've enjoyed:

 peaceful spot at the GTU bookstore